 Agriculture is an important component of Thurston County’s economy.
-The most recent Census of Agriculture, performed in 2012, revealed that the total value of all agricultural products sold in Thurston County was more than $122.4 million, and the average per farm was $91,634.
-Livestock and poultry constituted the majority of the value of agricultural sales (60% of the market value), though crops increased in their proportion of total sales.
+The profitability of farming nearly doubled between 2012 and 2017.
+Although average farm expenses increased significantly, so did the market value of agricultural products sold.
+The total value of all agricultural products sold in Thurston County was more than $176 million and the average per farm was $130,006.
+Livestock and poultry constituted the majority of the value of agricultural sales (68% of the market value).

 USDA Census of Agriculture

 The United States Department of Agriculture’s (USDA) National Agricultural Statistics Service (NASS) conducts a Census of Agriculture every five years.
 This census is the most comprehensive source of statistics for the country’s agriculture, and the only source of uniform agricultural data for every county in the United States.

 Agricultural activities include, but are not limited to, growing berries, aquaculture, tree farming, producing eggs, and farming vegetables.
 Data collected represent all agricultural operations, which are defined as any place that sells, or normally sells, more than $1,000 worth of agricultural products during the census year.